 User Experience (UX)

-A relatively easy way to measure UX is surveying participants about their portal experience.
-The results will serve as your starting benchmark to measure against in the future, whether you stick with your current software and try to improve it or invest in a new system altogether.
-The before/after results can be quite telling and be indicative of ROI.
+User participation is the ‘make or break’ measurement of technology.
+If there is an increase in user complaints and technical issues which seem to coincide with program participation decreasing, this is a red flag.
+If technology is painful to use and does little to engage, there can be little ROI.A relatively easy way to measure UX is by surveying participants about their portal experience.
+The results will serve as a starting benchmark to measure against in the future, whether with improvements in current software or a new system altogether.
+The before/after results can be indicative of ROI.

 Program & Service Limitations